Smoky Mountain Flyfishing And

 after it dries some.
 It is very well endowed.
 You can't tell very

 much about these qualities with mud all over it.
+I was only able to

 I'm looking forward to doing a hunt in Kentucky with Billy Taylor on Thursday.
 Billy is the King of ginseng and he is a fabulous teacher, both online through his videos, as well as in the mountains where he takes guest occasionally.
 He has been hunting ginseng since he was a boy and now he is teaching his youngest, Caleb to carry on the tradition.